Frustrated in Christian Calling?

 2. How does your current calling fit you well?

-• I love it that God works through me to transform other people for His grand purposes.
+- I love that God works through me to transform other people for His grand purposes.

 3. How does your current calling not fit you well?

-• I still want to teach, lead, and design courses—but I want to help people grow spiritually instead of teaching chemistry.
+- I still want to teach, lead, and design courses—but I want to help people grow spiritually, doing less teaching of college chemistry.

 4. What do you dream of doing?
 (Don’t worry if the dream seems unclear or even impossible.
 More about that below.)